Waxing Gibbous on

 Moon before descending node

-8 days after ascending node on 22 January 2026 at 00:03 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 4 days, until the lunar orbit crosses from North to South in descending node on 3 February 2026 at 19:18 in ♍ Virgo.
+8 days after ascending node on 22 January 2026 at 00:03 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from North to South in descending node on 3 February 2026 at 19:18 in ♍ Virgo.

 Moon after northern standstill

-1 day since the previous standstill on 29 January 2026 at 17:02 in ♊ Gemini when the Moon has reached North declination of ∠28.361°, the lunar orbit is extending southward over the next 13 days to face maximum declination of ∠-28.406° at the point of next southern standstill on 12 February 2026 at 12:56 in ♐ Sagittarius.
+1 day since the last northern standstill on 29 January 2026 at 17:02 in ♊ Gemini when the Moon has reached North declination of ∠28.361° the lunar orbit is extending southward over the next 13 days to face maximum declination of ∠-28.406° at the point of next southern standstill on 12 February 2026 at 12:56 in ♐ Sagittarius.

 Syzygy in 2 days